Company Manager

 • Must be legally eligible to work in Canada.
 Non-Canadian applicants must have a valid employment Visa and proper documentation authorizing their ability to work in Canada.

 Harbourfront Centre values and is committed to diversity and inclusiveness in our teams, creative communities, programmes and services.
 We invite qualified applicants from all backgrounds to apply.
-Acceptable applications must include:
+Acceptable applications must include a current resume and a cover letter indicating why you wish to join the team, how you would meet the criteria of what we are seeking, and your salary expectation.

-Qualified applicants can submit their candidacy by contacting jobs@harbourfrontcentre.com by no later than August 2, 2021.
-Please quote Editor & Copywriter in the subject line of the application.
+Qualified applicants can submit their candidacy by contacting jobs@harbourfrontcentre.com by no later than August 20, 2021.
+Please quote Company Manager in the subject line of the application.

 We sincerely thank all applicants for their interest, however, only those being considered for an interview will be contacted.
 Suitable accomodations will be available upon request during the hiring process.